RistoBIn/international-website/src/pages/about/vision-strategy.md

     development – thousands of hours with hard work by the Founders is now behind us.
 tertiarySplitSection:
-  left: '## Some of the Unfair Competitive Advantages of SEALAB'
+  left: '## Some of the unfair competitive advantages of SEALAB'
   right:
     - content: >-
         #### Unfair advantage